George Washington University, History

 Elmer Louis Kayser Chair in Modern British Imperial History (post-1750)

 |Location:||District of Columbia, United States|

+The university is committed to increasing the diversity of our faculty and staff, and fostering their success when hired.
+Members of under-represented groups are welcome and strongly encouraged to apply.
 The university is an Equal Opportunity/Affirmative Action employer that does not unlawfully discriminate in any of its programs or activities on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity expression, or on any other basis prohibited by applicable law.
-Employment offers are contingent on the satisfactory outcome of a standard background check.
+Please see the university’s Equal Opportunity, Nondiscrimination, Anti-Harassment, and Non-Retaliation policy at https://compliance.gwu.edu/equal-opportunity-nondiscrimination-anti-harassment-and-non-retaliation.
+Employment offers are contingent on the satisfactory outcome of a standard background screening.

 Applicants must complete an online faculty application at https://www.gwu.jobs/postings/96051.
 Applicants should submit a cover letter detailing research and teaching agendas, a CV, a chapter-length writing sample, such as a book chapter, journal article, or work in progress, and names and contact information of three references.
 Only complete applications will be considered.
 Review of applications will begin on November 15, 2022, and continue until the post is filled.